swistak35/swistak35.github.com/_posts/2016-01-05-vagrant-an-unexpected-error-occured.md

 ---
 layout: post
-title: Vagrant - An unexpected error occurred
+title: Vagrant - An unexpected error occurred while loading the vagrant-login plugin
 description: TLDR If you've encountered this error in Vagrant, reinstall all your plugins.
 ---